 Sorry, we do not allow outside vendors other than our own.
 We have a team of professionals that already provide the best photography, videography, and limousine services.
 They already know the wedding procedure.
 They all work together, and also take great care about lighting, positioning, etc. You are welcome to livestream your wedding.
 But you will have to set that up beforehand.
 Also, you are allowed to use your own minister if you like.
 We can deduct $50 from your Package Plan.
 You will receive a link to download your photos approximately 3-4 weeks after your ceremony.
 Waiting several weeks is pretty normal for wedding photography.
 Once you receive your photos, feel free to share them with family and friends or make prints of your favorite photos.

 How long is the ceremony?

 The ceremony is less than 15 minutes.
 It typically starts with the Hawaiian Wedding Song.
-For your vows you are welcome to use your own if you like.
-The vows we use would are traditional in style.
+For your vows, you are welcome to use your own if you like.
+The vows we use are traditional in style.
 Soon after your ceremony, we’ll sign your marriage license.
 From then if there is a professional photographer, they will take over for the remainder of the time.
-They typically start with a group photo of everyone, followed by lots of photos of just the two of you if you.
+They typically start with a group photo of everyone, followed by lots of photos of just the two of you.
 Share with them any ideas you may have.
 Keep in mind there is a limit of 30 guests for weddings at public beaches and parks in Hawaii.
 For more than 30 guests, please inquire with us.

 Do you offer any special hotel rates?

 How should I dress and prepare for my wedding in Hawaii?